Football: Barca give fresh hope to La Liga rivals after Bilbao stalemate

 The draw makes it three games without a win for La Liga's leaders, whose advantage is still six points but now with Real Madrid their closest challengers, after they beat Atletico on Saturday.

+"We were first last week and we are still first, and if my maths is right, we will be again next week," Valverde said.

-That was Real's fifth league victory on the bounce and just as they have gained momentum, Barca appear to be losing theirs, at a crucial juncture, with more stern tests to come.
+But Real's victory at the Wanda Metropolitano was their fifth on the bounce and just as they have gained momentum, Barca appear to be losing theirs, at a crucial juncture, with more stern tests to come.

 After Real Valladolid at home next weekend, Ernesto Valverde's side travel to Lyon in the Champions League and Sevilla in the league.
 They then face two Clasicos in four days, one in the Copa del Rey, and both at the Santiago Bernabeu.